-Tao Xing took inspiration from neighboring Japan to paint Kabukicho, a reinterpretation of ukiyo-e classic portraits of geishas, perceivable through some sort of VHS tape-noise lines.
-In bright acrylic paint, the resulting painting shows a great mix of cross-geographical, cross-temporal and cross-media links.
+Tao Xing took inspiration from neighboring Japan to paint Kabukicho, a reinterpretation of ukiyo-e classic portraits of geishas with some VHS tape-noise lines.
+In bright acrylic paint, the resulting painting shows a great mix of cross-geographical, cross-temporal, and cross-media links.
 Zhang Ke took her inspiration from Germany, where she spent a semester away studying printing techniques in Goethe’s motherland.
-She was inspired by Middle Ages illuminated manuscripts and the mysterious metaphors some Bible illustrations hold.
-Using female nude photography and Art Nouveau visuals instead of angels, trees, apples and other biblical figures which are typically seen on the corner of these types of pages, she makes a risky move.
-But can these pages really be called heretic iconography in 2017 Shanghai?
+The Middle Ages inspired her illuminated manuscripts and the mysterious metaphors some Bible illustrations hold.
+Using female nude photography and Art Nouveau visuals instead of angels, trees, apples, and other biblical figures which are typically seen on the corner of illustration pages, she makes a risky move.
+Can these pages stand as heretic iconography in 2017 Shanghai?